Skip to content

 tryll_server.exe --port 9200

-Both flags can be combined. --port overrides the port field from the config file and is how ManagedServer (C++ and Python clients) ensures the port it connects to matches the port the server listens on.
+The flags can be combined. --port overrides the port field from the config file and is how ManagedServer (C++ and Python clients) ensures the port it connects to matches the port the server listens on. --network-access overrides the network_access field.

 Missing fields keep their defaults; the server runs with all defaults even if the file is absent.